Medical Grade Textiles FAQs

 Yes.
 J-Pac Medical is uniquely qualified to handle bioabsorbable implants.
 We have low humidity cleanrooms for biomaterial device assembly and packaging and offer unique formats to minimize moisture exposure during the sterilization and transportation processes.

 Medical grade textiles have minimally been tested for hemolysis, cytotoxicity, and intracutaneous reactivity.
 The materials are lot controlled and have full raw material traceability.
 A Certificate of Compliance is provided with each shipment of product to our customers.

 Does J-Pac Medical make the textiles that it converts into products and implants?

-No. J-Pac Medical works with all textile providers that can provide medical grade textile materials.
+No. J-Pac Medical works with all biomaterial and textile providers that can provide medical grade textile materials.
 J-Pac Medical provides cutting, shaping, assembly, packaging, and sterilization of these materials to provide a turnkey service for its customers.

 The most common polymers are Polypropylene (PP) and Polyester (PET), although Polyethylene (PE) and Polytetrafluoroethylene (PTFE), and absorbable polymers are also processed.
 These can be in the form of textiles but are also in the form of injection molded components.
 Absorbable Polymers include lactide/glycolide combinations and Polydioxanone (PDO), as well as others.